WhiteHouse/buildmanager/README.md

 Make files you want BUT here are a few recommendations to keep things easy and straight forward working with Build Manager:

-  - Use the --no-recursion flag.
-Explicitly include all make files for your build in build.make, or make sure the files included in build.make are directly including make files.
-Detecting new make files at runtime and then pulling in new dependencies
+  - Your toplevel build file (and any make files it includes) should be stored outside your Drupal code base.
-  - If you're including multiple make files, all properties need keys.
-(See below.)
+  - If you're build file has multiple includes, all included make files need keys.
+(See example below.)

 #### Example: Including multiple files (all properties need keys)